Table of Contents

 Series C Funding: Description

 A Series C Funding Round generally occurs to to make the startup appealing for acquisition or to support a public offering.
-This is the first of what are called "later-stage" investments.
-This can continue into Series D funding, Series E funding, Series F funding, Series G funding, private equity funding rounds, etc. While there is a lot of capital ready, a lot of companies don't even make it to Series C. The reason for this is because Series C investors are looking for breakout companies that have already demonstrated significant traction.
+This is either the last early stage VC funding or the first of what are called "later-stage" investments, depending on who you ask.
+Venture rounds can continue into Series D funding, Series E funding, Series F funding, Series G funding, private equity funding rounds, etc. While there is a lot of capital ready, a lot of companies don't even make it to Series C. The reason for this is because Series C investors are looking for breakout companies that have already demonstrated significant traction.
 Thus, the deal size of Series C funding rounds has continued to increase.

 Seed Funding: Description